Ci/cd best practices: accelerate software delivery speed

 • Mean time to recovery (MTTR)

-Security cannot be an afterthought.
-Embed it into your pipeline:
+Security can’t be an afterthought.
+Protect your pipeline with:

-• Scan for vulnerabilities: Use tools like Snyk or SonarQube.
+• Vulnerability scans – Tools like Snyk or SonarQube.

 “Speed and quality don’t have to be trade-offs—CI/CD proves you can have both.”